Dental Implants – Putnam, CT

 Dentist explaining the four step dental implant process

-1. Initial consultation – This first appointment gives our dentists the opportunity to examine your mouth, talk about your treatment goals and expectations, and walk you through the process of getting dental implants.
+This first appointment is reserved as a consultation because it gives our dentists the opportunity to examine your mouth, talk about your treatment goals and expectations, and walk you through the process of getting dental implants.
+If we find anything that could interfere with your dental implants, such as gum disease, we can take care of the issue first, paving the way to successful replacements.

 Benefits of Dental Implants